• Products

 You mentally run through your checklist: wallet, check; underwear, check; toothpaste, check.
 Despite ticking off each item, you’re still plagued by the worry that something vital slipped your mind.

 Likewise, before client meetings, anxiety can sneak in.
 You’re busy gathering their investment performance, portfolio analysis, financial plan, and more.
-Yet, you still fret about the small talk that kicks off the meeting, unsure if you have all the details to engage in a personal conversation.
+Yet, you still fret about the small talk that kicks off the meeting, unsure whether you have all the details needed to engage in a personal conversation.

-Here’s how to sidestep that unease and ensure you have all the necessary info at your fingertips.
+Here’s how to sidestep that unease and ensure you have all the necessary information at your fingertips.

 Many financial professionals tend to keep client conversations focused on finances.